 - 4 cloves garlic, crushed

-- 2 tbsp flour (All purpose is fine)
+- 2 tablespoon flour (All purpose is fine)

 - 1 cup red wine (preferably a cheap blend, like a cote du rhone)